Rayen-Hub/Music-Player-using-Java/README.md

 * Simple & Effective GUI output
 * This is a Maven project

-SPECIFICATION
+SPECIFICATIONS
 * Language: Java
-* Java Technology: Swings
+* Technology: Swings
+* Tool: Eclipse or NetBeans